Saptarshi Dutta — Updated On June 8th, 2022

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.3)

-The above line of code would split the data into train and test datasets to measure the model generalization to predict unseen data of the model.
-Now, we shall develop the model with the help of 2 different algorithms viz. kNN, Logistic Regression, and Random Forest classifier.
+The above line of code would split the data into train and test datasets to measure the model generalization and predict unseen data of the model.
+Now, we shall develop the model with the help of 2 different algorithms, viz. kNN, Logistic Regression, and Random Forest classifier.

 KNN

-kNN works by selecting the number k of the neighbors followed by a calculation of Euclidean distance.
-Then, the number of data points is counted in each category and the new data points are assigned to that category.
+kNN works by selecting the number k of the neighbors and calculating Euclidean distance.
+Then, the number of data points is counted in each category, and the new data points are assigned to that category.
 Let’s look at the lines of code and the respective output in the form of accuracy

 from sklearn.neighbors import KNeighborsClassifier